WildFirePaper/Data-driven-optimization-for-wildfire-suppression-resource-deployment/README.md

 ## Running the Pipeline

-1. Download the pretrained models from the shared storage link below and place them inside the `models/` directory.
+1. Download the pretrained models from the shared storage link below and upload them in your directory.

 2. Open and run: